JordanGastion1/Village-Child/README.md

 <img src="http://www.iconsdb.com/icons/preview/orange/home-5-xxl.png" height="150px" width="150px" alt="" />
 <img src="https://www.camplaurel.com/blog/wp-content/uploads/2013/03/Stick-figure-siblings2-300x300.jpg" height="130px" width="130px" alt="" />
         <br />
+        Village Child allows people within your zip code build relationships.
+With Village Child, you will be more familiar with the people in your community, providing a content and safe environment.
+When neighbors are familiar with your child they can watch over them even if you're not present.
 Invite people to Village Child to help impact your child's envirnoment!

 ### Make Your Account!